- The average cost of car insurance for a 65-year-old driver in Pennsylvania is $1,678 per year for a full coverage policy.

 “Statistically, older drivers have a higher risk of causing a crash, but an even bigger factor adding to higher car insurance bills are common health problems that make them more prone to being hurt and incurring medical bills – even in low-speed or less serious crashes,” she says.

-70-year-old drivers pay 10% more for full coverage than 65-year-olds and 75-year-old drivers pays 20% more for a full coverage policy
+CarInsurance.com found that 70-year-old drivers pay 10% more for full coverage than 65-year-old drivers in Pennsylvania, and 75-year-old drivers pay 20% more for a full coverage policy.

-The table below highlights the annual average rate increases for senior drivers in Pennsylvania based on age and different coverage levels:
+The table below shows the annual average rate increase for senior drivers by age in Pennsylvania for different coverage levels:

 Coverage types: